Bachelor of Arts in Writing

 Students have the opportunity of working on a one-on-one basis with professors who integrate research and publishing in their courses.
-Students also have publishing opportunities with three student publications: The Minaret, the University of Tampa’s student newspaper; Quilt, the student literary magazine; and The Moroccan, the student yearbook; and Splice Journal, student journal focusing on communication, art and culture.
+Students also have publishing opportunities with four student publications: The Minaret, the University of Tampa’s student newspaper; Quilt, the student literary magazine; The Moroccan, the student yearbook; and Splice Journal, student journal focusing on communication, art and culture.
 Students can earn credit for working on the newspaper staff and for editorial positions on the other two publications.

 The Department of English and Writing sponsors a Writers at the University series in which writers such as Derek Walcott, Margaret Atwood and Li-Young Lee have visited the campus for public readings and guest appearances in classes.
 The department also hosts a Scholars Symposium series to which nationally and internationally recognized scholars are invited to lecture in their particular fields of expertise.

 - information design

 Writing majors in recent graduating classes have been accepted into a variety of excellent law or graduate programs throughout the nation, including Emory University, Indiana University, New York University, Northwestern University, Vanderbilt University, Iowa State University, the University of South Florida and the University of Florida.